llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 need to understand and even then, not entirely.

 Do not think that your TableGen journey must end with understanding all the ways it is used.
-That is possible, but it is not rquired, and hardly anyone learns everything.
+That is possible, but it is not required, and hardly anyone learns everything.
 Instead put your energy into the things that really interest you.

 # Compiler Explorer